sqlsunday/comment-on/README.md

 Postgresql/Oracle/Db2 command:

 ```
-COMMENT ON COLUMN dbo.Widgets IS 'Contains a list of widgets in stock';
+COMMENT ON TABLE dbo.Widgets IS 'Contains a list of widgets in stock';
 COMMENT ON COLUMN dbo.Widgets.Name IS 'The name of the widget';
 ```